 Giving up smoking

-It is a requirement of most major surgeries that you give up smoking for at least two weeks prior to your surgery.
+It is a requirement of most major surgeries that you give up smoking for at least two weeks before your surgery.
 Giving up smoking will also aid in the healing of your scars.
 If you can give up for two weeks, why not keep going and give up for good?

 Reducing your alcohol intake